Southampton-RSG-Training/industry-skills-agile-training/episodes/26-agile-development-process.md

 ::: challenge
-## Solo Exercise: Scrum Values in Practice
+## Pair Exercise: Scrum Values in Practice

-Think about the following questions and note down your thoughts in the shared document:
+Discuss the following questions with your partner:

 -   Which Scrum Value do you think you would find hardest to put into practice?
 -   Why?